Mexico says COVID-19 deaths likely 60% higher than confirmed toll | Health

 Mexico says COVID-19 deaths likely 60% higher than confirmed toll

-The Mexican government has long said that the country's real number of COVID-19 deaths was likely significantly higher than the confirmed toll, which is the third-highest in the world.
+Relatively low testing rates in Mexico mean that many fatalities are not confirmed, but they may still appear in death certificates as suspected cases, experts say.
+The higher death toll estimate was based on a word search of death certificates that mentioned "COVID-19" and other terms relating to the pandemic, the ministry said.

 Total excess deaths in Mexico during the pandemic stood at 417,002 by the sixth week of 2021, according to the data.
-(Writing by Dave Graham Editing by Paul Simao)
+(Writing by Dave Graham; Editing by Paul Simao and Peter Cooney)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)